Central Library (Portland, Oregon): Details

 The branch is home to the Beverly Cleary Children's Library and the Henry Failing Art and Music Library.
 Other features include the Sterling Room for Writers, the Collins Gallery on the third floor, and the John Wilson Room.
-The first floor houses the U.S. Bank Room, a small conference room available for public use.
+The first floor houses two conference rooms available for public use.
 The library's collections weigh more than 875 tons and take up 17 mi of shelf space.
 A total of 130 computer terminals are available to the public.